ChumpyDuelle/h1n1-and-seasonal-flu-vaccines/README.md

         * Dummy Classifier
         * Logistic Regression
         * Random Forest
-* Why is this approach appropriate given the data and the business problem?
+* Why is this approach appropriate given the data and the problem?
-    * The approaches were appropraite given the data and the business problem because they allowed us to eliminate features which could not rightly contribute toward the inference or prediction of the target without arbitrarily skewing the distribution of those features.
+    * The approaches were appropraite given the data and the problem because they allowed us to eliminate features which could not rightly contribute toward the inference or prediction of the target without arbitrarily skewing the distribution of those features.
 ***

 ## Results